Streaming Timeline

 Streaming Display Artwork Specifications

 Streaming Display Artwork will be displayed on the category and film asset pages of the Academy Screening Room.
 We only require one image asset for the ASR - the same image will be used on both pages.
-This image is the only required image for the Academy Screening Room, please refer to the submission requirements for your category.
+This image is the only required image for the Academy Screening Room.
+Please refer to the submission requirements for your category for other asset requirements.
 Please upload this image through the Streaming Display Artwork section of the upload page only.

 • Artwork should have a horizontal layout.